Iqra Aziz: Early work (2014–2017)

+Breakthrough in Suno Chanda and beyond (2018–present)

 The following year, Aziz collaborated with Shehzad Sheikh for the second time, (alongside Bilal Abbas Khan and Omair Rana) in Idream Entertainment's Qurban.
 She appeared as Heer, a bubbly and bright girl hailing from a rich household and was seen in a love triangle opposite Sheikh and Khan.
 She portrayed the role of Ajiya Nazakat (Jiya) in Suno Chanda which was a finite series during Ramadan 2018.
 She was paired opposite Farhan Saeed.
 Aziz and Saeed were praised for their on-screen chemistry.
 The series received mix reviews and earned her a nomination for Best Television Actress at Lux Style Awards.
 In an interview, Aziz said that she was overwhelmed and was not expect the series to be the massive hit.
 She played the role of Tabeer in Hum TV's Tabeer.
 Ahmed Sarym of The Express Tribune states, "At such a young age, Aziz has already proven her mettle through a wide range of characters from the exuberant Jiya to a vampish Naeema in Khamoshi and the titular character of Tabeer".